rubinusp/byu-cs460-f2021/lab-network-layer/README.md

 The files given to you for this lab are the following:
  - `host.py` - a file containing a stub implementation of a host (and router).
    This is where you will do your work!
+ - `subnet.py` - a file containing a stub code for IP address comparison and testing whether an IP address is a member of a subnet.
+You will also do your work here!
  - `forwarding_table.py` - a file containing a stub implementation of an IP forwarding table.
 You will also do your work here!
  - `scenario1.cfg`, `scenario2.cfg`, `scenario3.cfg` -